 The overall test result is that no deviations were found between the expected and the actual test results.
-No attack scenario with the attack potential High was successful in the TOE's operational environment as defined in the security target [6] and [8] when all measures required by the developer are applied.
+No attack scenario with the attack potential High was actually successful in the TOE's operational environment as defined in [6] provided that all measures required by the developer are applied.